Biography of Edward Fitzgerald

 1816: Fitzgerald’s family moves to Paris, France.

-1818: The family returned to England and changed their surname from Purcell to Fitzgerald which was Fitzgerald’s mother’s maiden name.
+1818: The family return to England and change their surname from Purcell to Fitzgerald which was Fitzgerald’s mother’s maiden name.
 She had just come into a family fortune on the death of her father who was one of the wealthiest men in England.

-1826: Edward Fitzgerald went up to Cambridge University.
+1826: Edward Fitzgerald goes up to Cambridge University.

 1830: He visits Paris.

 1831: He returns to England.

-1844: He was introduced to Persian literature by his new friend Edward Cowell.
+1844: He is introduced to Persian literature by his new friend Edward Cowell.

 1850: He begins studying Spanish poetry.

 1853: Cowell goes up to Oxford University.
-Fitzgerald now devoted his time to oriental studies.
+Fitzgerald now devotes his time to oriental studies.

-1856: Cowell discovers a manuscript of the Rubaiyat of Omar Khayyam in the Bodleian Library, Oxford known as the Ouseley manuscript which dates from 1460.
+1856: FitzGerald marries Lucy Barton in Chichester on 4 November.
+She was the daughter of the poet Bernard Bartonon and he had pledged to look after her.
+They are separated in August 1857 due to being totally incompatible.
+Cowell discovers a manuscript of the Rubaiyat of Omar Khayyam in the Bodleian Library, Oxford, known as the Ouseley manuscript which dates from 1460.
 Cowell goes to India to become Professor of History at the new Presidency College in Calcutta.
-He then moves on to be Principal at the Sanscrit college He finds another copy of the manuscript in the Asiatic Society Library in Calcutta.
+He then moves on to be Principal at the Sanscrit college.
+He finds another copy of the manuscript in the Asiatic Society Library in Calcutta.
 Publication of his anonymous version in Miltonic verse of “Salaman and Absal of Jami” .

 1857: Fitzgerald receives a copy of the Indian manuscript.